 As marketers we hit a lot of singles.

-Singles are where our bread and butter come from—consistent success with tried and true strategies.
+Singles are where our bread and butter come from—consistent success with tried and true strategy.

 But, every once and a while, we hit a home run…